gepbird/nix-update-action/README.md

 Heavily inspired by [update-flake-lock](https://github.com/DeterminateSystems/update-flake-lock).

+## About this fork

+This is a fork of https://github.com/selfuryon/nix-update-action which is currently broken and unmaintained for 1 year (at the time of writing this).

+I plan to regularly update this and make sure it keeps working.

 ## Installation

 Create a workflow file in your repository, for example `.github/workflows/nix-update.yaml` and start from one of the examples above.